erimcg/Using-D3js/04_04_working_with_dates.md

 ## Adding Data Points

-Recall from earlier, that we have array containing 5 objects where each object has a date property and an event property.
+Recall from earlier that we have an array containing 5 objects, where each object has a date property and an event property.
 Below, we join the data to new circle elements and set the circle's radii, color, and position.
 Since the date property is a string, in order to find its position on the x-axis using the `xScale` scaling function, we need to convert the string to a `Date` object.
 To do so, we can use the same parsing function that we created earlier (`parseTime`) and pass the result to the scaling function (`xScale`).

 <pre>
 svg.selectAll("circle")